SanderDeclerck/mpv2/readme.md

 ## Tanstack Router

+- We had an absolutely horrible experience upgrading React Router (ask Lyderic)
 - A bit risky since it's in beta but has incredible DX to avoid bugs
 - Have to keep an eye on this and leave a way out in case it dies

 https://www.youtube.com/watch?v=smJ8UKiDHNI

 "Why not React Router?"

-- We had an absolutely horrible experience upgrading React Router (ask Lyderic)
+reddit post:
 ![image](https://github.com/ThomasStock/mpv2/assets/8448483/4e0f1f75-2002-40e7-8323-0dff5c0befc1)

 ## Component composition vs inheritance (no god components)

+Follow this reasoning everywhere:
 ![image](https://github.com/ThomasStock/mpv2/assets/8448483/5a4a07b3-6daf-45be-9054-4486e012da74)